-I know some of you didn't fully complete Labs 2 and 3, and I don't want that to hold you back on this lab, so I did put an entire solution in /home/shared/162/lab7/that you can use as your starting point.
+I know some of you didn't fully complete Labs 2 and 3, and I don't want that to hold you back on this lab, so I put my solution in /home/shared/162-1/lab7/ that you can use as your starting point (which you should have already looked at before lab).

 However, many of you had a complete or very-nearly-complete version of those labs, which I encourage you to build on in this lab.
 If so, copy your Lab 3 work into this week's directory and add methods west, north, and south to Location (following the pattern of east); and look through my solution just to see if there was anything else you missed.
-(Do look at test\Maze.u to see how print was tested; if you had a mostly working Maze but didn't test it, feel free to copy over just the test file from my version.)
+(Do look at test_Maze.u to see how print was tested; if you had a mostly working Maze but didn't test it, feel free to copy over just the test file from my version.)

 Other than that, though, the end of Lab 3 is effectively your starting point for this lab.
 Our chief task this week is to write doesPathExist, which determines whether this Maze has any legal path from its start to its finish; so, start off by declaring that method (with appropriate header) in the .h file, and define a stub for it in the .cpp file.
+CMSC162